cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/NOTES.md

 - [ ] Change Google Search button text

-  - Use the element selector and click on the word "Goolge Search"
+  - Use the element selector and click on the word "Google Search"
   - Change the input value to "Bing Search"
   - Change the input background-color to "red"